The Best Romantic Getaways in Tasmania for a Weekend Escape

 St Martin’s of Tasmania

-Set within the quiet fishing village of Dunalley, St Martin’s turns history into intimacy.
-Once a country chapel, now a hideaway made for two, it balances reverence with rebellion — stained glass glows against dark timber, a woodfire sauna breathes warmth into old stone, and the air smells faintly of salt and smoke.
-Champagne chills where sermons once were, supper stretches past midnight, and the garden feels almost enchanted.
-It’s not just romantic — it’s a beautiful kind of madness, a Tasmanian dream told through design, silence, and soul.
+Set within the fishing village of Dunalley, St Martin’s turns history into intimacy.
+Once a country chapel, now a hideaway for two, it balances reverence with a little rebellion: stained glass glowing against dark timber, a woodfire sauna warming old stone, salt air drifting in from the coast.
+Champagne chills where sermons once sounded, supper stretches late, and the garden seems almost enchanted.
+Romantic, unusual and beautifully unbound, this is a Tasmanian dream told through design.

 Dunalley, Tasmania